Nigella Sativa: The Ancient Seed with Modern Healing Power

 • Whole seeds (sprinkled on food or blended into smoothies)

-Start low and go slow, especially if you’re on medications or managing chronic illness.
-This isn’t about replacing care — it’s about expanding it.
+Start low and go slow, especially if you are on medications or managing chronic illness.
+This is not about replacing care, it’s about expanding it.

 Our Take at Eleeo